khayo254/alx-low_level_programming/0x14-bit_manipulation/README.md

 The following files are included in this directory:

-- `holberton.h`: Header file containing function prototypes for all functions used in the project.
+- `main.h`: Header file containing function prototypes for all functions used in the project.
 - `0-binary_to_uint.c`: Function that converts a binary string to an unsigned integer value.
 - `1-print_binary.c`: Function that prints the binary representation of an unsigned long integer value.
 - `2-get_bit.c`: Function that returns the value of a bit at a given index in an unsigned long integer value.